 What Is the Difference Between Lane Keep Assist and Lane Tracing Assist?

-Lane Keep Assist helps you avoid lane departures with minimal steering assistance, while Lane Tracing Assist actively tracks lane markings, offering continuous support.
-Both enhance safety, but Lane Tracing aims to reduce driver fatigue effectively.
+Lane Keep Assist helps you avoid lane departures with minimal steering input.
+Lane Tracing Assist goes further by actively tracking lane markings and providing continuous steering support, which is especially useful for reducing driver fatigue on longer drives.

 Conclusion